 old-fashioned peanut brittle

-Old-Fashioned Peanut Brittle recipe made by my dad every holiday.
-This can be made one month ahead of time.
-Note: Be sure to bring up to heat slowly and stir steadily.
+This Old-Fashioned Peanut Brittle is made by my dad every holiday.
+It can be made up to one month ahead of time.
 If you don't like peanuts, try pecans or walnuts instead.
+Note: Be sure to bring to a heat slowly and stir steadily.

 Blue Ribbon Recipe